 Want to see the episode?
 Click HERE!

-There were many of these lazy days and and existing lifetime of gratitude, memories and pride in my work and the team of others that helped me with achieve my vision.
+There were many of these lazy days I will always have a lifetime of gratitude, memories and pride in my work and the team of others that helped me with achieve my vision.